najaeda/naja-verilog/README.md

 This project is supported and funded by NLNet through the [NGI0 Entrust](https://nlnet.nl/entrust) Fund.

 ### Gate level netlist
+This parser is dedicated to a very small part of [verilog](https://en.wikipedia.org/wiki/Verilog): the subset allowing to describe hierarchical gate level netlists.
+This is the format found at the output of synthesis tools such as [Yosys](https://github.com/YosysHQ/yosys).

-To parse complete RTL level verilog or system verilog, please use projects such as: [Verible](https://github.com/chipsalliance/verible)
+To parse complete RTL level verilog or system verilog, please use projects such as: [Verible](https://github.com/chipsalliance/verible).
+Apart the language support, the main difference with such RTL level parsing systems is that Naja-Verilog does not construct any AST but allows to construct the netlist on the fly while visiting the verilog source.
+Purpose is to reduce memory footprint and accelerate parsing time.

-A comparable project is [Parser-Verilog](https://github.com/OpenTimer/Parser-Verilog).
+A comparable project can be found here: [Parser-Verilog](https://github.com/OpenTimer/Parser-Verilog).
 ## Compilation
 ### Getting sources
 ```bash